How to Center Yourself: 12 Powerful Methods to Reduce Stress, Increase Focus, and Recharge

 I like this article and want to learn more.

 I have so many questions, do I really need these answered to be comfortable with learning?
 Or should I take a calming with acceptance approach, that will eventually find the answers I seek?
 Should I go ahead and ask…ok I will ask.
-In the four centers, take in information via the physical center, interpret experience via the emotional center, evaluate the world via the mental center.
+In the four centers, take in information via the physical, interpret experience via the emotional, evaluate the world via the mental.
 Could all be take in information?
 Thank-you.

 • Tks for the reply.
 It is not the grammar, if it’s correct or not (you would know that far more than I would).
 For me I’m wanting to understand in a simpler process, if it is possible, the phrases you use describe different parts.
 You say information in physical category, experience in the emotional and evaluate in the mental.